nickebbutt/streamkata/README.md

 ### Preamble, not at all contrived ###

-While stowing your White Tuxedo/Black Cocktail Dress after a well-lubricated Christmas party you fall into a wardrobe and wake up in an alternate reality.
-You aren't in Narnia.
+While stowing your White Tuxedo/Black Cocktail Dress after a well-lubricated Christmas party you fall into your wardrobe (it could happen to anybody) and wake up in an alternate reality.
 It's late September 1812, and it's freezing.
-You're holed up in a leaking Muscovite garret, and the city is about to be crushed by Napolean's inexorable advance.
+You're holed up in a leaking Muscovite garret, and the city is about to be crushed by Napolean's advance.

 Luckily someone left you a cache of cipher keys and some intercepted communications from the Grande Armée.
-If only you'd brought your Macbook Pro with you, you'd be able to use them to decrypt Napoleon's secret communications, and perhaps turn the tide of the war...
+If only you'd brought your Macbook Pro with you, you'd be able to decrypt Napoleon's secret communications, and perhaps turn the tide of the war...

 ### Your mission ###